 Posted on January 23, 2019 at 10:59

 You may have looked up his or her online profile before you met.
 You saw the picture, read a short but sweet bio and got a flavor for their personal philosophy.
 But until you two are sitting across from each other, you don’t know if there will be chemistry.
 It should be obvious pretty quickly.
 Ideally, each of you is comfortable around the other.
 There’s something in common between you, maybe a shared attitude.
 Just because there’s chemistry doesn’t mean the union will be effective, of course.
 There’s still plenty of work to be done.
-But if the chemistry’s not there you can’t keep seeing this person, just to be nice.
+But if the chemistry isn't there you can’t keep seeing this person, just to be nice.
 It makes more sense to move on.

 But how?
 It’s undeniably awkward to be the one who breaks it off.
-And the temptation arises: to just… disappear.
+And the temptation arises to just disappear.
 To not show up when expected, to not return any calls.
 It’s your right as the client to ghost this person, of course.
 But if you were seeing each other for a long time, consider that it might be very therapeutic-it might benefit you-to meet one last time and explain why you’re leaving instead.

 Once you find someone that you click with, how much personal information should you reveal in the beginning?
 Some people spill everything right away.
-As if unburdening themselves for the first time, there’s an outpouring of the most painful and difficult events in their lives, told in chronological order.
+As if unburdening themselves for the first time, there’s an outpouring of the most painful and difficult events in their lives told in chronological order.
 Others choose to hold the more sensitive material back until they know they can trust the other to respond with compassion.
 That makes sense.
 Trust is always built over time.

-And now for the two big ways therapy is completely different from dating: Sex and money.
+And now for the two big ways therapy is completely different from dating: sex and money.

-So where does that leave you, looking for the right therapist in an ocean full of mental health providers?
+So where does that leave you, looking for the right therapist in an ocean full of mental health professionals?
 For anyone trying to find a therapist, who’s tired of feeling the way they’ve been feeling, remember that the therapist is only one part of the equation.
 Arguably less than half.
 If you show up for regular sessions and remain open to whatever comes up, willing to work through uncomfortable feelings, you will likely find therapy to be effective for you.
-It turns out you’re the one you were looking for all along.
+It turns out, you’re the one you were looking for all along.

-Visit Joanna’s website: https://www.joannalovinger.com/
+Visit Joanna’s website: https://www.joannalovinger.com.